-Making meringue topping for pie from scratch is easy when you follow Grandma's old fashioned methods.
+Making an old fashioned meringue topping for pie from scratch is easy when you follow Grandma's old fashioned methods.
 No more shrinking away from the crust or weeping for your meringues.
 Just follow the tips and easy directions below and get perfect results.

 Mom's Recipe Scrapbooks (c.1920s)